LouisCE/warrior-path/README.md

 # Warrior Path

-Warrior Path is a fictional martial arts gym website developed as part of a front-end development project for Code Institute in 2025.
+**Warrior Path** is a fictional martial arts gym website developed as part of a front-end development project for Code Institute in 2025.
 This project demonstrates skills in responsive design, accessibility, and front-end best practices using HTML, CSS and Bootstrap.

+Warrior Path Martial Arts is a responsive, one-page website designed to promote a dynamic and inclusive martial arts school.
+It provides key information about classes, coaching, and sign-up opportunities for both adults and juniors.
+With a clean layout, smooth scroll-friendly Instagram-like navigation, and carefully chosen visuals, the site delivers an engaging experience across all devices.

+Whether you’re a curious beginner, a parent looking for the right class for your child, or a seasoned martial artist seeking expert coaching, Warrior Path makes the journey clear, accessible, and inspiring.

+### Key Features

+- Mobile-first responsive design using Bootstrap.
+- Informative sections on coaches, classes, pricing, and testimonials.
+- A visually engaging layout that balances energy with readability.
+- A user-friendly sign-up form and call-to-action areas.
+- Accessibility-focused features like keyboard navigation and focus indicators.

 ## Table of Contents